 Introducing the clinic and our services

-A new UK study (Bristol & Newcastle) has been in the news.
+The UK study (Bristol & Newcastle) has been in the news this Springtime.
 The lead author, Cathy Williams, is quoted as saying 'the majority of dyslexic children have entirely normal vision on the tests we used'.
 This is no surprise to us here at The Vision Therapy Clinic.

 Although we continue to test for rare conditions that affect reading and especially writing skills, the main thrust of our work is enhancing visual processing skills.
 Even without dyslexia, about 15% of children find it extremely hard to recognise a whole word causing them to have to analyse what they see.
 They have to look at every letter within the word while sharing attention on the sounds that those letters might produce.
 "Average vision is not good enough for the nine year old with reading difficulties!"

 Dyslexia is also extremely demanding on concentration.
 We therefore need to assess the effects of this concentration upon awareness and memory.
 "Average vision is not good enough for the teenage student with Dyslexia".